Sponsor MessageBecome a KQED sponsor

 Things to keep in mind when talking to a tax filer

-Something that several community tax clinics noticed this year is that several clients come in believing they qualify for certain tax credits, when that may not in fact be the case.
-For example, some clients think that everyone regardless of income is eligible to receive the Earned Income Tax Credit.
+It’s common for filers to go to a tax clinic believing they qualify for certain credits, when that may not be the case.
+For example, some think that everyone is eligible to receive the federal Earned Income Tax Credit, regardless of income.

 The IRS has a complete list of income limits for families to qualify for the Earned Income Tax Credit.

-California has its own state version of this rebate, called the California Earned Income Tax Credit (CalEITC).
-But there are income restrictions on who can receive that, too: Only families that made up to $31,950 a year are eligible.
+California has its own state version of this rebate, called the California Earned Income Tax Credit.
+But only families that made up to $32,900 in 2025 are eligible.

 If you don’t have proof of health care coverage (like a 1095-B or 1095-A form) because you don’t have health insurance, you should make that very clear to your tax preparer.